Sorting Through an Abundance of Data

-The phrase “Not everything that can be counted counts, and not everything that counts can be counted” has been attributed to Albert Einstein — though, in fact, it has been traced to William Bruce Cameron, a noted sociologist, as the originator.
-While there are many situations in which Cameron’s quote quote applies, it lends itself especially well to a marketing discussion.
-Digital marketing can create endless streams of data which can be analyzed in a variety of ways to determine if marketing or advertising campaigns are effective.
-And that’s really the holy grail of marketing — measuring results and effectiveness — especially when you are looking for a return on your investment.
+Digital marketing can create endless streams of data.
+These data streams can be analyzed in a variety of ways to determine if marketing or advertising campaigns are effective.
+And that’s really the holy grail of marketing — measuring results and effectiveness — especially when you are looking for a return on your investment (ROI).

 Success is Relative

-Not everything that can be counted, counts.
-Many measurements can be applied to a marketing activity, but how do you determine which measurements provide the most accurate measure of success?
-(For example, clicks are easy to count, but not necessarily meaningful.)
+For example, clicks are easy to count, but not necessarily meaningful.
 Just because someone clicked on an ad doesn’t mean they were really interested or engaged.
-Conversions are meaningful, but they aren’t necessarily easy to count.
+Conversions are meaningful, but attribution is tenuous in most cases, especially where direct sales are involved.
 Demand-generation campaigns, used to create awareness and build brands, can be measured by views — but duration and unique views may be better indicators of actual interest.
-Lead generation, the precursor to revenue generation, can be measured by conversions, sales leads, and purchases, but it can be a lengthy journey for the buyer.
+Lead generation, the precursor to revenue generation, can be measured by conversions, sales leads, and purchases, but it can become a lengthy journey for the buyer.

-It’s also important to realize that while these are generally accepted hardcore indicators of success, there are other “squishy” success factors, such as brand awareness, goodwill, and developer community building, as well as trust building within established developer communities.
-And each of these can be measured.
+It’s also important to realize that while these are generally accepted, hardcore indicators of success, there are other “squishy” success factors, such as brand awareness, goodwill, and developer community building, as well as trust-building within established developer communities.
+These measurable factors are squishy because tracking cause and effect is tenuous, and subject to skepticism.

 Measuring Campaign Success

 For more information and guidance on developer advertising, the Advertising Guide by DeveloperMedia is a handy reference.
 You can find plenty of analytics packages on the market that will let you create dashboards to track all kinds of parameters, but it’s important not to be distracted by the data.
-Pick only what’s important for your needs, and focus on the call-to-action responses.
+For greater success, choose only what’s important for your needs, and focus on the call-to-action responses.
 Measuring the audience’s reaction to your marketing and advertising is really what counts.

 A holistic approach is the best way to evaluate campaign analytics, taking the following into account: